What Sources are Appropriate?

 - Center for American Progress (Progressive)

-- Best of/Worst of/State rankings/etc. Make sure you have the original source.
+- Best of/Worst of/State rankings/etc. MAY be OK to cite a newspaper.
+Make sure you have the original source.